 Alignment of zone policy allocations with tuna quota setting arrangements through the lease allocation process.
 Ongoing Commence implementation of the reviewed Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013.
-30 June 2023 Continuing to implement the Standard Lease and Licence Conditions Policy.
-Ongoing Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
+30 June 2024 Continuing to implement the Standard Lease and Licence Conditions Policy.
 Ongoing 2.
 Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Maintenance of core policy development activities and processes, including industry consultation and liaison.
 Ongoing Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
 Ongoing PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
 Ongoing 3.
 Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence tuna zone development processes including the new planning framework, Marine Parks and marine mining activity.
 Ongoing Ongoing participation in broader government processes, at an international, national and state level, including CCSBT.
 Ongoing